cynkra/dm/README.md

 ### Compound object

-The `dm` class stores properties of a set of related tables in a compound object:

-  - a `src`: location of tables (database, in-memory, …)
-  - a `data_model`: metadata about data model (keys, table & columns names, …)
+The `dm` class manages several related tables.
+It stores both the **data** and the **metadata** in a compound object, and defines operations on that object.
+These operations either affect the data (e.g., a filter), or the metadata (e.g., definition of keys or creation of a new table), or both.

-  - the data: the tables itself
+  - data: a table source storing all tables
+  - metadata: table names, column names, primary and foreign keys

 This concept helps separating the join logic from the code: declare your relationships once, as part of your data, then use them in your code